tyleha/beneathdata/content/3 - Latitude Data.md

 ## Working with location data in Pandas

-Pandas is an incredibly powerful tool that simplifies working with complex datatypes and performing statistical analysis in the style of _R_.
-Because of its flexible structure, I find myself spending a fraction of the time coding it would in Numpy[ref]Which is already so simple to work with![/ref].
-Find a great primer on using Pandas [here](http://www.gregreda.com/2013/10/26/intro-to-pandas-data-structures/).
+**Pandas** is an incredibly powerful tool that simplifies working with complex datatypes and performing statistical analysis in the style of _R_.
+Because of its flexible structure, I find myself spending a fraction of the time coding the same solution as compared to pure Python.[ref]Which is already so simple to work with![/ref] Find a great primer on using Pandas [here](http://www.gregreda.com/2013/10/26/intro-to-pandas-data-structures/).
 We won't be going too in depth.

 So, you've installed Pandas.
 Let's get started!
-We'll read in the _LocationHistory.json_ and create a `DataFrame`.
+We'll read in the _LocationHistory.json_ file from Google Takeout and create a `DataFrame`.

 ```python
 with open('LocationHistory.json', 'r') as fh: